virtual-labs/exp-microscopy-iitk/experiment/theory.md

 <center><image src ="images/Picture1.png"> </image></center><br>
 <b><center>Figure 1.</b> Bright/Dark Field Microscope </center><br><br>
 <b>2.1 Principle</b><br><br>
-Transmitted light is the underlying principle of brightfield microscopy.
-This technique involves passing visible white light through the specimen, which, to variable degrees, scatters or absorbs the light.
-The contrast and visibility of structures inside the specimen depend on how much light is absorbed or dispersed by the sample.
-Due to the normally low contrast of unstained specimens, staining procedures are required to improve the visibility of characteristics.<br><br>
+rightfield microscopy operates on the principle of transmitted light, where visible white light is passed through a specimen.
+As the light travels through, it is scattered or absorbed to varying degrees by different components of the sample.
+The resulting contrast and visibility of internal structures depend on these interactions.
+Since unstained specimens typically exhibit low intrinsic contrast, staining is often necessary to enhance the visualization of specific features.<br><br>

+Staining is a technique used in microscopy to enhance the contrast of specimens, particularly biological tissues or cells, making specific structures more visible under the microscope.
+It involves applying colored chemical dyes that selectively bind to certain components, such as the nucleus, cell wall, or cytoplasm, depending on their chemical properties.
+By increasing contrast between different cellular structures, staining helps in identifying, differentiating, and analyzing morphological features that might otherwise be difficult to distinguish in unstained specimens.

+Instead of staining with dyes, metallographers use chemical or electrolytic etching to reveal microstructural features of metals and alloys after polishing the sample.
+This process selectively corrodes different phases or grain boundaries, enhancing contrast so that features like grain size, phase distribution, and inclusions become visible under an optical or electron microscope.<br><br>

 <b>2.2 Components</b>: Brightfield microscopes are made up of several essential parts, including<br>
 * <b>Illuminator</b><br>
 The light source that produces white light for the specimen, usually a halogen lamp or an LED.<br><br>
 * <b>Condenser Lens</b><br>
 To ensure even illumination, the condenser lens concentrates and directs the light onto the specimen.<br> <br>
 * <b>Stage for Specimen</b> <br>
-The stage, which allows for accurate positioning by allowing for vertical and horizontal movement, is used to hold the specimen.<br><br>
+The stage ensures accurate positioning by permitting only horizontal movement, while vertical movement is controlled through the coarse and fine adjustments of the arm/head. <br><br>
 * <b>Objective Lens</b><br>
 The objective lens is the primary lens that gathers and magnifies the light flowing through the specimen.
 It oversees creating the initial image.<br><br>
 * <b>Eyepiece</b><br>